odoo/owl/README.md

 <h1 align="center">🦉 <a href="https://odoo.github.io/owl/">Odoo Web Library</a> 🦉</h1>

-_A no nonsense web framework for structured, dynamic and maintainable applications_
+_Class based components with hooks, reactive state and concurrent mode_

 ## Project Overview

-The Odoo Web Library (OWL) is a smallish (~18kb gzipped) UI framework intended to be the basis for the [Odoo](https://www.odoo.com/) Web Client.
+The Odoo Web Library (OWL) is a smallish (~<20kb gzipped) UI framework intended to be the basis for the [Odoo](https://www.odoo.com/) Web Client.
 Owl is a modern framework, written in Typescript, taking the best ideas from React and Vue in a simple and consistent way.
 Owl's main features are: